Leignon Castle

 Leignon Castle, locally known as Château de Leignon, lies next to the village of the same name, in the province of Namur in the Wallonia region in Belgium.

-Before Leignon Castle was built there was an earlier building on this site, dating back to the 17th century, on an old estate belonging to the Stavelot Abbey.
-Around 1890 the estate with all its buildings were bought by Isidore Jacques Eggermont, a Belgian diplomat from Ghent.
-He then had everything completely rebuilt by the Belgian architect Auguste Van Assche, giving the castle its present appearance.
+Before Leignon Castle was built, there was an earlier structure on this site, dating back to the 17th century, on an old estate belonging to Stavelot Abbey.
+Around 1890, the estate and all its buildings were purchased by Isidore Jacques Eggermont, a Belgian diplomat from Ghent.
+He then had everything completely rebuilt by Belgian architect Auguste Van Assche, giving the castle its current appearance.

-In 1953 the castle was bought from the Eggermont family by the National Railway Company of Belgium.
-Later that century the estate was gradually broken up.
-The castle is now a private residence again.
-The stables and the outbuildings are home to a youth organization organizing horse camps and the lands are part of a separate farm.
+In 1953, the castle was sold from the Eggermont family to the Belgian National Railway Company.
+Later that century, the estate was gradually broken up.
+The castle is once again a private residence.
+The stables and outbuildings house a youth organization that organizes horse camps, and the lands are part of a separate farm.

 Gallery